PaperMC/docs/docs/paper/reference/paper-yml.md

 - threads
   - **default**: -1
   - **description**: The number of threads the server should use for world saving and loading.
-The default `-1` indicates that Paper will utilize half your system\'s threads for chunk loading unless otherwise specified.
+The default `-1` indicates that Paper will utilize half your system's threads for chunk loading unless otherwise specified.
 There is also a maximum default of 4 threads used for saving and loading chunks.
 This can be overridden by adding `-Dpaper.maxChunkThreads=[number of threads]` to your JVM flags (and of course replacing `[number of threads]` with the number of threads you